Engy812/Data_Analysis_case_study/README.md

 ## Act Phase

-- as the lack and shortage of data, i # reccommend that increase the rang of question registration about the user
+- as the lack and shortage of data, @I reccommend that increase the rang of question registration about the user